Angus Maddison: Policy adviser and professorship

 A graph compiled from Angus Maddison's data comparing the GDP per capita of a few major economies since 1700 AD.
 Since 1700 and after, Western countries were the richest on per capita basis.

 The global contribution to world's GDP by major economies from year 1 to 2003 according to Angus Maddison's estimates.
 Before the 18th century, India and China were the two largest economies by GDP output.

 In 1969–1971, Maddison worked at the Development Advisory Service of the Centre for International Affairs.
 Maddison also held the position of policy advisor for various institutions, including the governments of Ghana and Pakistan.
 In addition, he visited many other countries and often directly advised the government leaders of countries such as Brazil, Guinea, Mongolia, the USSR and Japan.
 This enabled him to gain insight into factors that determine economic growth and prosperity.

 In 1978, Maddison was appointed historical Professor at the University of Groningen.
 Maddison was a pioneer in the field of the construction of national accounts, where a country's accounts are calculated back in periods of several decades all the way to the year 1.
 To this end he combined modern research techniques with his own extensive knowledge of economic history and in particular countries' performances in the field of GDP per capita.
 His work resulted in a deep new understanding of the reasons why some countries have become rich whereas others have remained poor (or have succumbed to poverty).
 In this field, Maddison was regarded as the world's most prominent scholar.
 Maddison's GDP reconstructions have been criticized.

-In the past two decades, Maddison mainly focussed on the construction of data and analysis further back in time.
+In the last 20 years of his life, Maddison mainly focussed on the construction of data and analysis further back in time.
 For example, he published an authoritative study on economic growth in China over the past twenty centuries.
 This study has strongly boosted the historical debate about the strengths and weaknesses of Europe and China as two of the world's leading economic forces.
 His estimates regarding the per capita income in the Roman Empire followed up the pioneering work of Keith Hopkins and Raymond W. Goldsmith.
 He was also author of many works of historical economic analysis, including The World Economy: Historical Statistics and several other reference books on the same topic.